 Bhavatharini

 Bhavatharini is an Indian composer, best known for Tamil cinema.
-Bhavatharini began their career in 2006.
+Bhavatharini began their career in 2006 and has been a prominent figure in the industry for over 20 years.
 With 30 credits to their name and an average audience rating of 7.3, Bhavatharini remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Bhavatharini's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones